-The U.S. Army Corps of Engineers, Baltimore District, is planning major repairs to the Codorus Creek Flood Risk Management component of the Indian Rock Dam/Codorus Creek Project in the vicinity of York, Pennsylvania.
+The U.S. Army Corps of Engineers, Baltimore District, is working on major repairs to the Codorus Creek Flood Risk Management component of the Indian Rock Dam/Codorus Creek Project in the vicinity of York, Pennsylvania.
 Baltimore District operates and maintains the dam and Codorus Creek project.

 The Codorus Creek project consists of eight independent levee systems: York Northeast, York Northwest, York East Loucks Mill, York West Willis Run, York East Downtown, York West Downtown, York Southeast and York Southwest.
 The project is 4.8 miles in length, and includes a widened and deepened creek channel, levees, floodwalls and bank protection elements.